antononcube/MathematicaVsR/README.md

 - the YouTube video ["RLink: Linking Mathematica and R"](https://www.youtube.com/watch?v=5ppY7cTy71o),

 - the set-up web page guide [Setting up RLink for Mathematica](http://szhorvat.net/pelican/setting-up-rlink-for-mathematica.html).

+## Future projects

+The future projects are listed in order of their completion time proximity -- the highest in the list would be committed the soonest.

+- Personal banking data obfuscation

+- Independent Component Analysis (ICA)

+- Prefix trees (tries) programming and basic application

+- Comparison of SVD, NNMF, and ICA over image de-noising

+- Functional parsers programming and basic applications

+- Recommendation engines

+- Numerical integration

+- Conversational engines